TerminadaPool/howto/recovery/air-gapped-raspberry-pi.md

 Requirements:
 - SD card with at least 16G capacity
 - Raspberry pi: Suggest model 4B or 5.
-(These instructions were confirmed to work on both Raspberry pi model 4B and Raspberry pi 5 devices.)
+(These instructions were confirmed to work on a Raspberry pi model 4B device.)

 ## 1. Install debootstrap and qemu-system-arm to host machine